juliac765/juliac765/README.md

 - 👋 Hi, I’m @juliac765
-- 👀 I’m interested in obtaining a job in data analytics
+- 👀 I’m interested in obtaining a position in financial modelling
-- 🌱 I’m currently learning HTML, advancing my knowledge of Python, and working in JavaScript.
+- 🌱 I have experience in HTML, advancing my knowledge of Python for modelling, and working in JavaScript occasionally.
 - 📫 How to reach me juliac765@gmail.com

 <!---